ypollet/Sphaeroptica-1/README.md

 ![Widget for the distances](./images/distance_widget.png)

-You can select a defined scale (M, CM or MM), depending on the size of the object.
+You can select a defined scale (m, dm, cm or mm, µm, nm), depending on the size of the object.

 Additionally, you can rescale all the measurements thanks to a reference.
 If there is a known distance between two landmarks on the object, you can set it manually by writing it on the distance calculator.
-After that, Sphaeroptica will automatically modify all the distances computed and it is reversible by pressing the button "Reset Factor".
+After that, Sphaeroptica 1.0 will automatically modify all the distances computed and it is reversible by pressing the button "Reset Factor".

 ### 5.1 Export landmarks into a csv